hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 ### Org structure

-Zooming in to consider individual orgs: one way to conceptualize orgs is as a flat collection of peers collaborating toward shared company goals, lightly coupled by a shared thread.
+Zooming in to individual orgs: one way to conceptualize orgs is as a flat collection of peers collaborating toward shared company goals, lightly coupled by a shared thread.
 Some orgs are designated cost centers, others revenue centers.

 #### Orgs as a pipeline